 - an obituary

-- · a copy of a death certificate
+- a copy of death certificate

-- a program from funeral/services
+- program from funeral/services

-- a signed letter of funeral service from the funeral home.
+- signed letter of funeral service from the funeral home.

 If there are any disputes between faculty members and students when using this policy, the dean of students will be responsible for providing adjudication on the matter.
-The University of Baltimore is working with an external partner to provide an SAP that provides comprehensive mental health and wellness services to students.
+The University of Baltimore's Counseling Center is available to assist students and provide counseling services if so desired by the student.